rdowdle10/hosts_ad_blocker/README.md

 This does modify the hosts file on a Linux system and creates two backups for redundancy.
 This redundancy also protects against errors in code, as well as user error.
 A transcript of the '--help' option is available below.

+INSTALLATION: copy the script to any path defined in $PATH.
+If in a system path (i.e. /usr/local/bin, /usr/bin, etc.) then ensure that permissions are set through 'chmod 755 /path/to/script'.

 USAGE: hosts_switch_generate [ options ... ]
 where options include: